jarviscanada/jarvis_data_eng_DevinSmith/linux_sql/sql/README.md

           CONSTRAINT fk_bookings_memid FOREIGN KEY (memid)
           REFERENCES cd.members(memid)
         );
-*Note the given table did not have the bookid for the cd.bookings, and had to be added from the reference afterwards.

-This project contains three tables for the database, as seen in the DDL shown above, cd.members, cd.bookings, and cd.facilities, with the following schema:
+This project contains three tables for the database, as seen in the DDL code snippet above: cd.members, cd.bookings, and cd.facilities.
+The following is a brief explanation of the data columns of the tables:

 `cd.members`:
 + `memid`: an id number assigned to each member, is a primary key in the table and auto incremented by Postgresql and the Primary Key for the table
 + `surname`: The surname of the member, a character string